bgd-labs/aave-proposals/src/AaveV3StrategicAssets_20230606/README.md

 `function unlock(address underlying) external onlyOwnerOrManager`

 Unlocks the veToken in order to receive the underlying once again.
 Lock duration needs to have passed or transaction will revert.

-#### SdTokenManager.sol

-`function lock(address underlying, uint256 amount) external onlyOwnerOrManager`

-Locks underlying for sdToken for 4 years.

-`function retrieveUnderlying(address token) external onlyOwnerOrManager`

-This function is TODO depending on how we choose to approach this.
-There is no mechanism to unlock from sdTokens and Llama has voiced their concerns with sdTokens but the DAO voted to include them so we have added this functionality.
-The StakeDAO docs mention to go to Curve.fi and swap using the pool.
-This has no MEV protection so a better alternative might be using COW Swap or the Curator contract.

 ##### LSDLiquidityGaugeManager.sol